txje/Unicycler/README.md

 <img align="right" src="misc/k-mer_plot.png" width="156" height="179">

 Unicycler uses SPAdes to assembly the Illumina reads into an assembly graph.
 It tries assemblies at a wide range of k-mer sizes, evaluating the graph at each one.
-It chooses the assembly graph which best balances contig length and dead end count.
-If the Illumina reads are high quality, this will result in an assembly graph with long contigs but few to no dead ends.
+It chooses the assembly graph which best minimises both contig count and dead end count.
+If the Illumina reads are high quality, it produces an assembly graph with long contigs but few to no dead ends ([more info here](#bad-illumina-reads)).

 Unicycler also cleans the SPAdes assembly graphs, filtering out contigs which are very low depth and likely to be due to contamination or errors.